Professionalism Policies and Procedures

 • knowingly distributing false information, statements, or accusations against another student, preceptor, or faculty/staff member

-• verbal, written or electronic insults to College of Pharmacy administration, faculty, preceptors, staff, students, patients, or participants in College of Pharmacy projects
+• posting offensive, derogatory, defamatory, or insulting comments—whether verbal, written, or electronic—about College of Pharmacy administration, faculty, preceptors, staff, students, patients, or participants in College of Pharmacy projects

 • threats or acts of physical violence to College of Pharmacy administration, faculty, preceptors, staff, students, patients, or participants in College of Pharmacy projects